Published in Allergic Living Winter 2009.

 “They don’t understand the whole concept of an EpiPen buying 15 minutes.
 If you’re at 38,000 feet, even if you use a second EpiPen, that might only buy you half an hour,” he says.
 (In most instances, reactions are brought fully under control by a single auto-injector; in others they are not.)
 At 38,000 feet, you’re in such a vulnerable position that they should be taking a more reasonable and responsible approach.”

 Rosenbaum has since written letters and spoken with representatives from several major airlines, some of whom helped to accommodate him and his family, but stopped short of agreeing to change their airline’s policies.

-Recently, he also launched a formal complaint to the CTA, where there are already eight food and environmental allergy complaints in progress.
+Recently, he also launched a formal complaint to the Canadian Transportation Agency, where there are already eight food and environmental allergy complaints in progress.
 (In the U.S., more than 200 passengers have made allergy-related complaints in the past eight years.)